-For questions about access that the following notes don’t answer, contact Anna Jacobs at taftjacobs [at] gmail.com.
+For questions about access that the following notes don’t answer, contact us at email@example.com

 On site, we will have access volunteers available to answer questions, assist audience members with moving through the space, finding seats, etc., and to deal with other concerns as they come up – they will be identifiable this year by tall blue feathers.
 If you have can’t quickly locate one of them, the crew captains at the door, coat-check (ground floor), bar, and JFREJ table (2nd floor) will be able to contact them.